mpuening/learn-jakartaee/DATA_SOURCES.md

 This document contains the approaches one may take to configure data sources in a Jakarta EE application.

-Using @DataSourceDefinition
+[1] Using @DataSourceDefinition
 ===========================
-This is currently the way data sources are configured in this project.
-The reason is that it provides the minimum amount of files and works across all the app servers tested in this project.
+This is a convenient way to set up a database in a Java file.
 Here is a sample file:

 ```
 package io.github.learnjakartaee.config;